fonsiman/amperand-data/README.md

 `./run.sh`

-A PostgreSQL DB will be listening at the port `5432` in your `localhost` with:
+A PostgreSQL DB will be listening on port `5432` in your `localhost` with:
 - **user**: test
 - **password**: test
 - **database**: test